decentrawise/tagus/readme.md

 * QTUM Smart Contracts for mediation and escrow
 * Geo location on Blockchain through an Oracle export to MongoDB
 * Interesting workflow that makes sure that everyone is incentivized to behave in the best way possible
-* Guaranty that the product/service is received and the price paid or otherwise penalizations for the infringing part apply
+* Guaranty that the product/service is traded at the arranged price, otherwise compensations are taken from the infringing party

 ### Workflow

 #### Transaction
+1. Create Provider Profile - Fill in some details from you as a product supplier:
+    * profile:
+        * Name
+        * Address
+        * Contact
+        * Location (latitude and longitude)
+        * Delivery (if can deliver, the distance and delivery period)

 1. Publish - Provider publishes his offers to the platform:
     * Offer:
-        * Location:
-            * Latitude
-            * Longitude
-            * Address
-            * Contact
         * Title
-        * Foto
         * Description
         * Category
+        * Foto
         * Units available
             * Quantity
             * Unit
         * Unit price
         * Availability - until when this offer is available
-        * Pickup - Can this offer be picked up
-        * Pickup reservation period
-        * Delivery - Can this offer be delivered
-        * Delivery distance
-        * Delivery reservation period
         * Publishing fee - there is a minimum defined by us and the provider can agree to pay more to appear higher in the lists
         * Cancellation fee - between 10% and 50%
 2. Discovery: